DualBrain/gotBASIC/freebasic.md

 # FreeBASIC

 FreeBASIC is a completely free, open-source, multi-platform BASIC compiler, with syntax similar to Microsoft QuickBASIC, that adds new features such as pointers, unsigned data types, in-line assembly, object orientation, and many others.
 Although certainly began as a project that focused on compatibility with QB; it has since evolved into its having its own individual identity.
-It's certainly one of the modern BASIC's to have in your personal toolbelt!
+It's certainly one of the modern BASIC's to have in your personal tool belt!

 From what I understand, the developer primarily responsible for FreeBASIC is [JayRM](https://github.com/jayrm).